 Candidates for certification must pass all required PECT/PRAXIS tests.
 This includes the Basic Skills Assessment tests (PAPA, CORE or SAT/ACT) that are required for official acceptance to the Education Program and by PDE.

-Finally, prior to applying for the PDE Instructional I Certificate a student must pass the appropriate PECT/PRAXIS required content area test(s).
+Finally, prior to applying for the Pennyslvania Instructional I Certificate a student must pass the appropriate PECT/PRAXIS required content area test(s).

 Adjustments can be made to accommodate the requirements of other states except those which require a year of graduate study.

 The Pennsylvania certificate is also valid in 46 states with which interstate agreements exist.
 Students will need to check with other state Departments of Education concerning certification transfer.